 \section{Acknowledgements}

+This paper is dedicated to the memory of Donald~L.~M.~McIntosh (1939\--2021).
 This material is based upon work supported by the National Center for Atmospheric Research, which is a major facility sponsored by the National Science Foundation under Cooperative Agreement No.~1852977.
 RJL acknowledges support from NASA's Living With a Star Program.
 SMC acknowledges the data ingest skills of Sheryl Shapiro, the encouragement, enthusiasm and insight of Frank M. Howell.
 We also acknowledge the grant of Indo-US Virtual Networked Center (IUSSTF-JC-011-2016) to support the joint research on ESCs.